sagemath/sagewiki_to_gh-2022-10-10/dev1/hike.md

  *  [http://www.localhikes.com/Hikes/MountPilchuck_7602.asp  Mt.
 Pilchuck] (possible snow closure?)
  *  [http://www.washingtonhikes.com/2003/littlesi/  Little Si]
  *  [http://www.wta.org/~wta/cgi-bin/wtaweb.pl?3+tg+fetch+english+1112 Surprise Lake] (rather long)
+ *  [http://en.wikipedia.org/wiki/Rattlesnake_Ridge Rattlesnake Ledge] (a much shorter hike)

 If anybody else is interested, put your name down, and how much hike you're up for:

  * Tom Boothby: hiking.
  * William Stein: hiking  (< 5 hours)
  * David Roe: hiking.
+ * Craig Citro: hiking.

 If you have a car that you're willing to take people hiking in, put your name down:

+ * Craig Citro (my wife will be in town with car, we can carry three more beyond ourselves)